stoeps13/connections-doc/source/admin/install/t_install_dbs_sqlserver.md

     3. Add the local account to the Local Administrators group.

+    !!! note
-    **Note:** You must specify these credentials later as parameters of the U and P flags for the sqlcmd command.
+    You must specify these credentials later as parameters of the U and P flags for the sqlcmd command.

 3. Create a directory on the SQL Server system where you can store the application databases.